omerwase/Model-Predictive-Controller/README.md

 ### Vehicle State Representation

+The vehicle's state is modeled using 6 variables: x, y, psi, v, cte and epsi.
+The first four variables (x, y, psi, v) represent the vehicle's x-y cooridnates, its orientation, and its velocity respectively.
+The last two variables (cte, epsi) represent the cross track error and orientation error based on the reference tradjector recieved from the simulator.
+These state variables are updated using the kinematic equations in the image above.
+The constraints in the model above are actually actuation variables for steering (delta) and throttle/brake (a) that the MPC determines through cost optimization.

+### Model Cost

+Collectively the model equations and actuation bounds form the constraints through which the model's cost is optimized (minimized).
+This is done using the ipopt and CppAD libraries.
+The model's cost is defined around three main considerations:
+* cte and epsi should be minimized to stay as close to the reference trajectory as possible.
+* Magnitude of actuator variables should be minimized to avoid erratic motion.
+* Rate of change between successive actuation should be minimize for smoother motion.

 ### Time Discretization

 ### Tradjector Preprocessing and Polynomial Fitting

 ### Actuator Latency

 ## Tuning

 ## Dependencies
 * cmake >= 3.5
  * All OSes: [click here for installation instructions](https://cmake.org/install/)